Mohamed-Emad126/MoviesMix/README.md

 # MoviesMix 🎥🍿📱

 This is an Android app built using Kotlin that showcases various features and libraries.
-The app allows users to [describe the functionality of your app].
+The app allows users to  explore the latest movies, get detailed information about them and watch their trailers.
+Users can also like their favourite movies and download their posters and wallpapers.
+The application also supports dark and light themes and multiple languages.

 ## Features ✨
 * Explore the Upcoming, Popular and Trends Movies ✅